krishsub/vmscalesets/README.md

 bundle) being copied to each of VMSS instances.
 The `install.ps1` is triggered inside the VM and it uses `azcopy` and the managed identity of the VM to pull in the workload assets from the `RELEASE_FOLDER_NAME` in the storage account.
-These assets are
+These assets are used to install and configure the workload on each of VM in the VMSS.

 ## How it works

-With a workload deployed on VMSS fronted by a load balancer or application gateway, when a scale-in event (manual, auto-scale, etc.) happens, the VM is deleted.
-The load-balancer or application gateway will reconfigure the backend pool but since there is no connection draining, there will be requests to the workload that fail as the backend VM was deleted.
+When a VMSS is hooked up to a load balancer (or application gateway), the backend pool of the load balancer is automatically configured so that when new instances are added or removed from the VMSS, the load balancer's backend pool is reconfigured as well.

+This happens automatically and requires no user intervention.

+However, the load balancer has no way of knowing that a particular VM is *going* to be deleted.
+So for a workload under some load (HTTP/HTTPS traffic), there are two scenarios that will results in errors for callers.

+1. Any in-flight request that is executing on the VM might fail as that VM is deleted.
+2. A new request from a caller is routed to a deleted VM before the load balancer configuration takes effect.

 In order to prevent this scenario, we need to connection drain gracefully.
 In essence: